 Unique to any other editor’s it comes packaged with a collection of beautifully designed typography and content snippets ready for you to use right out-of-the-box!

-So why not take a few minutes to see this in action for yourself by checking out our demo's.
+Most remarkably the JCK Editor is a free content editor for Joomla!
+It is free for you to use and install on any of your sites under the GPL licence!
+So why not take a few minutes to see this in action for yourself by checking out one of our demo's.

 However It will be nice that there is a configuration section for Administrator to change the "image" path so that it share the same path as "files".
 By doing so, It will allow user to group the document and image together under the same directory.

 + very stable (din't have any problems/errors during test)

 + ease of use (good feature is the right-click menu)

 + seems to let your HTML code untouched